 UNC won’t act on statue of Confederate soldier target of repeated vandalism

-The Board of Governors at the University of North Carolina-Chapel Hill will not take up the question of what to do with a Confederate statue on the public university’s flagship campus.
+The Board of Governors at the University of North Carolina will not take up the question of what to do with a Confederate statue on the public university’s flagship campus.

 “Silent Sam,” a bronze and marble statue erected in 1913, has been the focus of student protests and sit-ins over the past several years with vandalism of blood and red ink, costing the UNC-Chapel Hill campus $390,000 in security costs just for last year.